-This research will evaluate existing chemical and biological methods for the analysis of cyanotoxins at extremely low detection levels in raw and finished drinking water and provide unified methods and practical analytical guidelines for utilities to improve the quality of monitoring efforts.
-The end products of this project will include standardized and streamlined procedures to increase the accuracy, precision, and overall quality of cyanotoxin monitoring.
-This will provide water utilities with a clear path forward and help provide a solid foundation for future cyanotoxin research and regulatory decisions.
+There is uncertainty relating to the screening and confirmation of cyanotoxin samples.
+Water utilities need robust and dependable methods to monitor cyanotoxins in source water, through the treatment process, and at the tap, as well as to make appropriate decisions regarding operations and public notifications.
+This project evaluated existing chemical and biological methods for the analysis of cyanotoxins at extremely low detection levels in raw and finished drinking water.
+The project also provided unified methods and practical analytical guidelines for utilities to improve the quality of monitoring efforts.
+The research includes standardized and streamlined procedures to increase the accuracy, precision, and overall quality of cyanotoxin monitoring to provide water utilities with a clear path forward and help provide a solid foundation for future cyanotoxin research and regulatory decisions.
+Published in 2022.